 In other words, options give you the right but not the obligation to buy or sell a stock at a set price within a certain time frame.

 One options contract represents 100 shares.
 In fact, options are a great way to grow a small account.
 You’re able to trade the large cap stocks without having to put up the money.

-Therefore, you're protecting your account more so than you would be with a penny stocks list.
-However, remember that there are many moving parts.
+Therefore, you’re protecting your account more so than you would be with a penny stocks list.
+However, keep in mind that there are many moving parts.